daemon3000/InputManager/README.md

 - Allows you to customize key bindings at runtime
 - Allows you to convert touch input to axes and buttons on mobile devices
 - Allows you to bind script methods to various input events(e.g. when the user presses a button or key) through the inspector
+- Run up to four input configurations at the same time for easy local co-op input handling
 - Save the key bindings to a file, to PlayerPrefs or anywhere else by implementing a simple interface
 - Seamless transition from keyboard to gamepad with the InputAdapter addon
 - Works with the new UI system introduced in Unity 4.6